Introduction

 Be Rung Game Trump

 The first rung card played of a different suit becomes the trump.
 No trump caller; the dealer deals all 13 cards.
-Without trump, trick-taking continues until a player is unable to follow.
-The declarer must display the non-suit cards discard.
-The declarer's selected suit is placed face down, adding an element of mystery to trump’s selection.
+Without Trump, trick-taking continues until a player is unable to follow.
+The declarer must display the non-suit cards discarded.
+The declarer's selected suit is placed face down, adding an element of mystery to Trump’s selection.

 Poker vs Court Piece